Attendance and Professionalism

 ## Repertoire Class ("Grone's Groove")

-Rep Class (aka “Grone’s Groove”) is a mandatory weekly class meeting for the entire studio.
-It is the primary component of your Applied Lesson grade and is the weekly activity that unifies our studio. **Attendance and/or punctuality issues with Grone’s Groove will result in a lowered Applied Lesson grade.**
+Rep Class — "Grone's Groove" — is a mandatory weekly meeting for the entire studio.
+It is the primary component of your Applied Lessons grade and the weekly activity that unifies our studio. **Attendance and/or punctuality issues with Grone's Groove will result in a lowered Applied Lessons grade.**

 ## Masterclasses & Guest Artists

-We are fortunate to have numerous guest artists and clinicians visit our campus each year.
-In fact, our Percussion Area is one of the few programs in the United States that has consistently hosted world-class Artists In Residence without additional cost to our students.
-Likewise, Graduate and Faculty-led Masterclasses of specialized topics will occur throughout the semester. **These events are mandatory.**
+Numerous guest artists and clinicians visit our campus each year — our Percussion Area is one of the few U.S. programs that consistently host world-class Artists in Residence at no additional cost to students.
+Graduate- and faculty-led masterclasses also occur throughout each semester. **These events are mandatory.**

 ## Gear Moves & Professional Courtesy

-**All gear moves are considered mandatory events.** These gear moves will be communicated with as much advance notice as possible.
-All students are expected to contribute to **all** gear moves.
+**All gear moves are mandatory events.** They will be announced with as much notice as possible, and every student contributes to **all** gear moves.

 **Gear move absences must be communicated to the logistics Graduate Assistant.**